-The Importance of Micro- Interaction to Improve UI and UX DesignUncategorized
+The Importance of Micro Interaction to Improve UI and UX DesignUncategorized

-Billions of people around the world interact with smartphones every day to perform various actions, Example: Turning off the sound of a phone or pressing the play button of the youtube video, sign in to a social networking site, sliding down the screen to refresh a page…the possibilities are endless.
-Each of these actions occurs micro-interaction.
+Billions of people around the world interact with smartphones every day to perform various actions, Example: Turning off the sound of a phone or pressing the play button of the youtube video, signing in to a social networking site, sliding down the screen to refresh a page…the possibilities are endless.
+Each of these actions occurs in micro-interaction.

 Four Parts of Micro-interactions

 The first part is what initiates the interaction.
 The trigger occurs when the user or the system activates the interaction.
 In the case of system triggers, certain requirements need to be met for activation.
-Take, for instance, a user that typed in a wrong password.
+Take, for instance, a user that typed in the wrong password.
 A website’s prompt then asks if the password was forgotten and if the user wants to recover it.
 In this case, typing in the wrong password is the trigger.

 The second part determines what happens when the micro-interaction has been activated.
 In the previous scenario, the rule is when the system must automatically ask whether the password was forgotten and if the user wishes to recover it.
 Rules should be invisible, only known to the designer, and molded to fit the needs of the customers.